Marcin Szamotulski, PhD

 • be able to respond and adapt to changing network conditions

-• I also helped to maintain CI using github-actions, and an early version of CI using nix.
+• I also helped to maintain CI using github-actions, and nix.

 Haskell network programming nix